KXKZ

 KXKZ (107.5 FM, "Z107.5") is an American radio station broadcasting a country music format.
 Licensed to Ruston, Louisiana, United States, the station serves Ruston, Monroe, and surrounding areas.
 The station is currently owned by Red Peach LLC.
+The station transmitter is located in Unincorporated area in Jackson Parish and the studio is located in Downtown Ruston, Louisiana.

-In addition to country music the station is the flagship station for Louisiana Tech Bulldogs sports and also broadcasts Ruston High School football games.
+In addition to country music the station is the flagship station for Louisiana Tech Bulldogs sports and also broadcast Ruston High School football from 1947-2023.

 One of the station's notable personalities is "Mountain Man", a semi-regular on the show Duck Dynasty.
 He co-hosts "The Patrick and Mountain Man Show" on Monday afternoons from 3-6 PM.